Election Stress Disorder Is A Thing — Here's How To Cope

 At least try to get enough rest.

 I know it’s easier said than done these days!
 But you can do it: Try scheduling a bedtime in your phone, with an alarm and everything.
 Treat it like an appointment you’re keeping with yourself to encourage you to hit the hay at a reasonable time.
-Or take up napping.
+Or, take up napping.
 Remember that?

-“You want your brain in the best position to be able to support you throughout your day,” Dr. Breland-Noble says.
+“You want your brain in the best position to be able to support you throughout your day,” Dr. Breland-Noble said.
 “Your brain needs rest just like your body needs rest.”
-She says that if you don’t give your brain rest, you start the day at a deficit — sleep gives you an opportunity to do a reset, so in the morning you’re starting at a place of more calm and less stress.
+She said that if you don’t give your brain rest, you start the day at a deficit — sleep gives you an opportunity to do a reset, so in the morning you’re starting at a place of more calm and less stress.

-“If you really give yourself the opportunity to get ample sleep, when you wake up the next day you’re starting with less stress than the day before because your mind just had a break,” she says.
+“If you really give yourself the opportunity to get ample sleep, when you wake up the next day you’re starting with less stress than the day before because your mind just had a break,” she said.

 Go outside and get some exercise.

 Another no-brainer — but sometimes we all need a nudge.
-“There are clinical studies that demonstrate that there is a direct link — the more exercise you do, the less stress you have,” Dr. Breland-Noble says.
+“There are clinical studies that demonstrate that there is a direct link — the more exercise you do, the less stress you have,” Dr. Breland-Noble said.
 Whether it’s doing a full-blown workout or just going for a walk around your block, getting your body to move will turn your election stress — and any other kind of stress — down immensely.

 Stay present.

 It’s easy to go off on a tangent inside your mind, imagining what the world will be like if we have a repeat of the last four years (or worse).
-Dr. Breland-Noble says we want to work on cultivating what’s called our “right mind.”
+Dr. Breland-Noble said it's important to work on cultivating what’s called our “right mind.”

 Advertisement

-“Cultivating your right mind means that every day you take the time to give your mind a break, however you need to do that,” she explains.
+“Cultivating your right mind means that every day you take the time to give your mind a break, however you need to do that,” she explained.
 “It doesn’t have to be criss-cross applesauce on a yoga mat.
 It can be going outside for a walk.
 It can be playing the music that you like.
 It’s cooking, baking, whatever it is for you.
 It’s cultivating that right mind so that you don’t get pulled off in different directions with people feeding you stuff that’s going to trigger you.”
 Namely, the news, your friends, your family members, social media.
-If you allow these things to drag you off-course, you will be stressed about the election, she says: “Focus on day-to-day, moment-to-moment interactions.”
+If you allow these things to drag you off-course, you will be stressed about the election, she said: “Focus on day-to-day, moment-to-moment interactions.”

-Dr. Breland-Noble says that for anxious people, the worry comes when you think too far ahead about what might happen that you have no control over, or you reminisce too much about stuff that’s already happened that you can’t change.
-“We can’t pay attention to what’s going to happen in [42] days.
+Dr. Breland-Noble said that for anxious people, the worry comes when they think too far ahead about what might happen that they have no control over, or they worry too much about stuff that’s already happened that they can’t change.
+“We can’t pay attention to what’s going to happen in [41] days.
 But you can focus on today, where you are in this moment.
-If I can stay rooted in this moment and stay present, that reduces my propensity to yield to the stress that comes with worrying about what’s going to happen.”
+If I can stay rooted in this moment and stay present, that reduces my propensity to yield to the stress that comes with worrying about what’s going to happen,” she said.

 Take control of what you can.